mindsdb/mindsdb/README.md

 ## MindsDB Lightwood: Machine Learning Lego Blocks

 Under the hood of mindsdb there is lightwood, a Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamleasly.
-If you are leaning more into   [lightwood's GITHUB](https://github.com/mindsdb/lightwood/).
+More info about   [MindsDB lightwood's on GITHUB](https://github.com/mindsdb/lightwood/).

 ## Contributing